If you set off early in the morning, a day trip to Seville from Ronda is quite do-able and well worth the effort!

 When the Moors (Muslims) Ruled in Europe!
 A fascinating documentary by Bettany Hughes.
 A must watch!

-If you are interested in the Moorish (Muslim) history of Spain, monuments like the Alhambra, Alcázar of Seville or the Mosque of Cordoba then grab a glass of wine and a few tapas, sit down and enjoy this amazing documentary.
+If you are interested in the Moorish (Muslim) history of Spain, monuments like the Alhambra, the Alcázar of Seville or the Mosque of Cordoba then grab a glass of wine and a few tapas, sit down and enjoy this amazing documentary.

 Getting Seville from Ronda by bus (The best option)